-Sjögren’s is a chronic autoimmune inflammatory disease in which people’s white blood cells attack their moisture-producing glands.
-However, it has also been known to cause dysfunction of other non-exocrine organs such as the kidneys, gastrointestinal system, blood vessels, lungs, liver, pancreas, and the central nervous system.
-While you may not have heard of Sjogren’s, you’re likely aware of world tennis star, Venus Williams, who discovered she had the disease herself in 2011.
+Sjögren’s is a chronic autoimmune inflammatory disease in which a person’s white blood cells attack their moisture-producing glands.
+It is much more than just a dry mouth, but a dry mouth and eyes are hallmark symptoms as well as fatigue and joint pain.
+It been known to cause problems with other organs such as the kidneys, gastrointestinal system, blood vessels, lungs, liver, pancreas, and the central nervous system.
+Most of us have never heard of Sjogren’s, but some may have heard about it from world tennis star, Venus Williams, who discovered she had the disease in 2011.

-Among individuals with Sjögren’s, the most common symptoms include fatigue, joint pain, and dry eyes and mouth.
-However, since these symptoms can also point to other illnesses, Sjögren’s is often misdiagnosed, or not diagnosed at all.
-This is such a pressing concern for medical professionals involved in diagnosing and caring for Sjögren’s patients, they have made it their mission to cut the time to diagnosis in half by 2017.
-Currently, the diagnosis isn’t typically made until a person with Sjögren’s has been suffering with symptoms for 4.7 years on average – a fact that often leads Sjögren’s patients to experience complications related to the disease like cavities, oral thrush, and vision problems.
+Sjögren’s is often misdiagnosed, or not diagnosed at all.
+This is a concern for medical professionals involved in diagnosing and caring for Sjögren’s patients.
+The diagnosis isn’t typically made until someone with Sjögren’s has been suffering with symptoms for 4.7 years on average.
+This often leads Sjögren’s patients to experience complications related to the disease like cavities, oral thrush, and vision problems.

 When does it develop?
 Can kids be affected?

 Sjögren’s can develop at any time.
 It affects women more commonly than men, and (while rare) can also affect children.

 If I have Sjögren’s, does my dentist need to know?